thydel/dispatch-log/README.md

 Here is our [gatherer script](gather-log "local src")

-## new setup on the syslog-ng central node
+## New setup on the syslog-ng central node

 [syslog-ng][syslog-ng] is used and all vhost log files collected are received as a unique log stream after beeing tag splitted